-The Subject Tests gauge undergraduate achievement in six specific fields of study and is often required for admission into a master’s degree program.
+The Subject Tests gauge undergraduate achievement in three specific fields of study and is often required for admission into a master’s degree program.
 GRE subject test scores are used by admissions or fellowship panels to supplement undergraduate records, letters of recommendation and other qualifications for graduate study.

 Who takes GRE Subject Tests and who accepts them?